 Understanding Retirement Assets in an Oregon Divorce

-In the context of an Oregon divorce, retirement assets often represent a significant portion of the marital estate.
-When spouses decide to dissolve their marriage, these assets are considered property subject to division under state law.
-The manner in which they are divided can have profound implications for both parties' financial futures.
+In the context of an Oregon divorce, retirement assets often make up a significant part of the marital estate.
+When spouses decide to end their marriage, these assets are deemed property that must be divided according to state law.
+The way they are divided can greatly affect each party's financial future.

 What Constitutes Retirement Assets?